• Skip to main content

 • Oil: Olive oil is my oil of choice for salads and dressings, but you can use whatever oil you prefer.
 Avocado oil would be another good choice.

-• Seasonings: You’ll need some dried oregano, basil, black pepper, and a few pinches of crushed red pepper.
-Traditional Swedish pizza salad uses dried herbs, so I’ve left that in place.
-Not only is it easy, but it’s also economical too!
+• Seasonings: You'll need some dried oregano, basil, black pepper, and a few pinches of crushed red pepper.
+Traditional Swedish pizza salad uses dried herbs, so I've left that in place.
+Not only is it easy, but it's economical too!

 • Sugar: This is an optional ingredient, but the sweetness balances the sour flavor of vinegar really well.
 It can easily be substituted for a sweetener of your choice, such as erythritol, honey, or maple syrup.